Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ### Windows Malware Scanner | Python, Windows, csv

-* This algorithm is designed for automating basic malware scans in `Windows Operating Systems`, by _reading a database of known malware names, compiling them into a malware signature list, and scanning the local computer’s file system for matches_.
-Any of these is flagged as a potential threat and logged in an output file for further analysis. [(More details)](./malware_scanner.html)
+* This algorithm automates basic malware scans in `Windows Operating Systems`, by reading a database of known malware names, and comparing it to a scan of the computer’s file system for matches.
+Any match is flagged as a potential threat and logged in an output file for further analysis. [(More details)](./malware_scanner.html)

 ### Incident Handler's Journal | Linux Bash Shell, Wireshark, tcpdump, Suricata, Splunk, Chronicle, Ticketing Systems, VirusTotal, Social Engineering